 Plaintiffs can usually sue an assisted living facility for negligence based on the full value of damages if they were injured by abuse or neglect.

-The compensation may include:
+The compensation may include the following:

 - Hospitalization and emergency room costs

-- Ongoing medical expenses including therapy, rehabilitation, and prescription medications
+- Ongoing medical expenses, including therapy, rehabilitation, and prescription medications

 - Expenses associated with relocating to a new facility